clintonboys/clintonboys.com/content/now/index.md

 ### Books

-- *Thinking, Fast and Slow* by Daniel Kahneman
+- *Thinking, Fast and Slow* by Daniel Kahneman (*finally* got around to reading this excellent book)
-- *History of the English Language* by Kevin Stroud
+- *History of the English Language* by Kevin Stroud (originally a podcast, but I've been reading the transcripts cause I could never get the hand of podcasts)
 - *History of Christianity* by Diarmaid MacCulloch

 ### Music